The Unisexers

-The Unisexers is an Australian television soap opera made by the Cash Harmon Television production company, (best known for creating the soap opera Number 96).
-It ran for three weeks on Nine Network in 1975.
+The Unisexers is an Australian television soap opera made by the Cash Harmon Television production company, best known for creating the soap opera Number 96.
+A notable failure, it ran for three weeks on Nine Network in 1975.

 Synopsis

 The Unisexers focused on a group of young people - both male and female - living together in a commune arrangement in the old house of a retired elderly couple whose children had left home.
 The youngsters set up a business making denim jeans to be worn by both sexes, hence the title of "Unisexers".